 You probably saw this crazy story about a grape stuck in a kid’s throat that went viral recently.
 (Good news: He’s OK!)
 We’d love to remind parents and grandparents about other edible choking hazards, and what you should do for choking prevention.
+Start with knowing when to introduce your baby to solid foods.

 It may surprise some of you to know that cutting up food shouldn’t stop at age 2 or 3.
 Sure, some kids will be more proficient in the chomping department than others.
 But when there’s a risk of choking, it’s wise to err on the side of caution.

-The Most Common Choking Hazards
+The Most Common Choking Hazards for Toddlers

 The majority of kids’ choking injuries are caused by food.
 Let’s break down the riskiest foods as well as how to keep your kids safe at snack time: